yuds2002/eskom-se-push-loadshedding-times/README.md

     - value2: the ending time
   - the Webhook name should be: receive_loadshedding_time
   - Fill in the information required in the eskom.py file
-  - To find your area id run the following command with your area inforamtion:
+  - To find your area id run the find_location.py and input your area name, and your EskomSePush API token
-    - curl --location 'https://developer.sepush.co.za/business/2.0/areas_search?text=your_area_name' --header 'token:your-EskomSePush-API-token'
-    - the above will return areas with your area name in them, find your specific area and copy the id to the eskom.py file
   - create the following cronjobs:
     - SHELL=/bin/sh
     - PATH=/usr/local/sbin:/usr/local/bin:/sbin:/bin:/usr/sbin:/usr/bin:file_location